Notlzin/NanoC/README.md

 # NanoC

-C but smaller, and un-runnable
+C but smaller, and un-runnable, this is just a **passion project** so dont take it too seriously

 ## assembler-test